pupsik/FastApi-example/README.md

 #### Running the Service

-This tutorial expects that you have docker installed locally and have understanding on how to use it.
-If you don't have docker installed, please follow instructions [here](https://docs.docker.com/engine/install):
+This tutorial expects that you have docker installed locally and have understanding of how to use it.
+If you don't have docker installed, please follow the instructions [here](https://docs.docker.com/engine/install):

+In your terminal, run the following commands:

 ```
 docker compose build hometap-api